All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Hydration Is Critical

 Nausea and the resulting reduction in food and fluid intake can lead to dehydration more quickly than patients realize.
 Dehydration itself causes nausea, creating a vicious cycle.
-Sip fluids throughout the day even when you do not feel thirsty.
+Sip fluids throughout the day even when you don't feel thirsty.
 Clear broths, electrolyte drinks, herbal teas, and plain water with lemon are all good options.
 If plain water is hard to tolerate (some patients report it triggers nausea on an empty stomach), try ice chips, popsicles, or flavored electrolyte packets.

 When to Call Your Doctor

 While mild to moderate nausea is expected and manageable, certain signs warrant prompt medical attention.
-Contact your prescriber if you experience nausea so severe that you cannot keep any food or liquids down for 24 hours or more, if you notice signs of dehydration (dark urine, dizziness, rapid heartbeat), if nausea is accompanied by severe abdominal pain, or if vomiting becomes persistent.
+Contact your prescriber if you experience nausea so severe that you can't keep any food or liquids down for 24 hours or more, if you notice signs of dehydration (dark urine, dizziness, rapid heartbeat), if nausea is accompanied by severe abdominal pain, or if vomiting becomes persistent.
 These could signal complications like gastroparesis, pancreatitis, or gallbladder issues that require evaluation.